rbind/blog.jemu.name/content/posts/2025-03-01-r-usability-gimmicks/index.markdown

 {{< addendum title="Note" >}}
 By the way, can you tell that this is the more recent script, with a `usage()` block and everything?
 Yeah.
-Documenting stuff is great, but of course the "meh, it's just for me anyway and there's abrely anything to it anyway"-fairy often bestows is with the gift of not giving a fuck.
+Documenting stuff is great, but of course the "meh, it's just for me anyway and there's barely anything to it anyway"-fairy often bestows us with the gift of not giving a fuck.
 Don't be like me.
 Resist the fairy.
 {{< /addendum >}}